luis-grafana/faro-helper/README.md

 Use this if you'd rather not wait for access, or you want to run modified code.

-Download this repository first — either `git clone`, or **Code → Download ZIP** and unzip it.
+Download this repository first, either `git clone`, or **Code → Download ZIP** and unzip it.
 The folder you select below must be the one containing `manifest.json`.

 > **Works on any Chromium-based browser** — Google Chrome, Microsoft Edge, Brave, Vivaldi, Opera, Arc, and others.
 The two most common are covered below; the steps on any other Chromium browser are the same, just at that browser's own extensions page.